Payum/PayumModule/docs/get-it-started.md

 # Get it started.

 In this chapter we would show basic setup and usage of payum module for [zf2](http://framework.zend.com/).
-We are using paypal here but it could be adopted for any other supported payments.
+We are using paypal here but it could be adopted for any other supported gateways.

 ## Installation